 On arrival at the bus station tourists catch tuk-tuks and offer their help in finding "the best and most inexpensive hotels".
 Do not rush to use their services.
 Firstly, find a hotel on the site, if you don't book in advance, it is possible and on foot, because everything is very compact.
 And secondly, tuks are often bred our brother for money: will first ask for your help in finding a hotel 200 rupees, then a long carry at cheap and disproportionately expensive hotels, from which you will refuse, but at the end of the trip will require a sum of 10 times more because I'll tell you that too many of you were taken due to the fact that you refused to hotels.
 But still better to book the hotel in advance.

-Find and book accommodation in Mirissa can through the following sites or search form.
-Russian interface and Russian-speaking customer support, numerous real guests reviews.
+Find and book accommodation in Mirissa can on these sites or via the search form.
+All sites have Russian interface and Russian-speaking customer support, numerous real guests reviews.
 And in Agoda and Booking are bonus system: